 What is CALD?
 CALD means “Culturally and Linguistically Diverse”.
 It’s an acronym that refers to the many Australian communities that originally came from different countries and therefore have cultures and languages that are different to those of Australians born here generation after generation.

-Australian CALD communities come from 190 different countries and 300 different ancestries and we speak over 300 languages.
+Australian CALD communities, with their CALD background, come from 190 different countries and 300 different ancestries and we speak over 300 languages.
 But we wouldn’t ever identify as “CALD”.
 We identify as Spanish, Somali, Chinese… But not as CALD.

 We like to use the term because it is easy.
 We put everybody in the same box.
 But that doesn’t mean that we are all the same.

 Understanding CALD communities